w3c/wot-usecases/USE-CASES/hazard-annotations.md

 It could be as coarse as cover any access to the device or specific to the point of selecting a range of operation within the single specific interaction, e.g.:
 - Providing a feed from a connected camera is a privacy hazard
-- Setting an high level of brightness on an halogen lamp might involve risks of overheating it or setting something nearby on fire.
+- Setting an high level of brightness on an halogen lamp might involve risks of overheating it or setting something nearby on fire, result in a fire hazard.

 Some devices may provide additional information on hazards they may simply detect and default policies other devices may try to enforce e.g.:
-- A smart meter may notify that the energy flowing through it is over a threshold and the information may trigger a policy that sets some smart switches off.
+- A smart meter may notify that the energy flowing through it is over a threshold, resulting in the risk of an electrical or fire hazard, and the information may trigger a policy that sets some smart switches off.

 Some devices may provide information that can be aggregated together to derive/evaluate a risk:
 - A CO/CO₂/VOC sensor may provide a default policy that modulate the smoke and fire hazard evaluation based on its own information, but in itself may not detect smoke or temperature.